ASML Holding NV (ASML) Shares Rise Despite Market Challenges - News Heater

 Many brokerage firms have already submitted their reports for ASML stocks, with Raymond James repeating the rating for ASML by listing it as a “Strong Buy.”
 The predicted price for ASML in the upcoming period, according to Raymond James is $725 based on the research report published on October 17, 2023 of the current year 2023.

-During the last 5 trading sessions, ASML rose by +7.73%, which changed the moving average for the period of 200-days by +22.56% in comparison to the 20-day moving average, which settled at $697.12.
-In addition, ASML Holding NV saw 37.94% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ASML fell by -0.70%, which changed the moving average for the period of 200-days by +20.84% in comparison to the 20-day moving average, which settled at $711.49.
+In addition, ASML Holding NV saw 36.71% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for ASML